hpn-bristol/arana-ix-client-example/README.md

 # arana-ix-client-example

+## Running the code

+0. Register the xApp on Ix Interface to get Ix credentials, visit {IX_INTERFACE_IP}:31234/internal
+1. Clone the github repo on your machine
+2. Install the dependencies using `pip install -r requirements.txt`
+3. Add the Ix credentials in main.py, replacing the username, password and relation_id values.
+4. Run main.py `python main.py`

 ## IxClient

 This class implements an Ix client that enables xApp communication to their respective Ix server.
 It uses socket.io websockets and long-polling requests to achieve minimal transmit latency.